-Twenty Four Seven is the tenth and very last solo studio album from Tina Turner.
+Twenty Four Seven is the tenth and very last studio album from Tina Turner.
 Actually, Tina wanted only a greatest hits album and planned an elaborate co-headlining tour with Elton John.
 But during the rehearsals for the VH-1 special Divas Live, Tina wasn’t happy with the band, stopped everyone from playing and instructed John how to play Proud Mary.
 Elton went into a rage, which he apologized for later.
 Because of this, Tina canceled all common activities and decided with her manager Roger Davies to record her final studio album in London.
 The songs were written by various songwriters, including the Bee Gees and Tina’s longtime friend Terry Britten.
-The album was first released in Europe, following the American release three month later, after Tina performed live at the Super Bowl presume ceremony on January 30.
+It was first released in Europe, following the American release three month later, after Tina performed live at the Super Bowl presume ceremony on January 30.

 Tina recorded also the Marvin Gaye classic „I Heard It Through The Grapevine“ for this album, but the song doesn’t made it to the final tracklist.
 Beside different versions of the songs „All The Woman“ and „Talk To My Heart,“ it’s only available on a very hard to find internal pre-release CD.
 However, Tina added the song to the setlist of her Twenty Four Seven Tour, available on the One Last Time home video.